JuliaLang/julia/doc/stdlib/base.rst

    Counts the number of nonzero values in A

+.. function:: scale!(A, k)

+   Scale the contents of an array A with k (in-place)

 .. function:: stride(A, k)

    Returns the distance in memory (in number of elements) between adjacent elements in dimension k